Avnerus/phd/telepresence_robot_contact.md

 1. _Asymmetric_: The most commonly used system for telepresence communication.
 One participant is represented by a telerobot and is operating it from a remote location, typically their home, using a computer or mobile device.
 The other participant is interacting with the robot in a shared physical space.
 The system is asymmetric because the interaction experience is qualitatively different for the operator and the interlocutor.
 Common implementations include industry robots, surgical robots, office-based telepresence and social service robots.

 2. _Symmetric bidirectional_: In this system both participants are operating a telerobot, which serves both as an avatar for their conversation partner as well a control interface for their telerobot.
 The interface, in that case, is completely transparent to the operator and typically uses body tracking.
 No control feedback is available to the operator and operation may commence without any knowledge of the remote telerobot by the participants.
 This type of system is more resource-heavy than the asymmetric type, and currently only a few implementations exist as prototypes and proofs-of-concept [@nagendranSymmetricTelepresenceUsing2015].
+The lack of feedback in this system also heavily restricts the ability of the operator to travel around the space, as they are unable to see the remote environment.

 3. _Symmetric unidirectional_: In this system both participants are operating a telerobot via a control interface, without physically interacting with an avatar.
 The two robots share the same space, while the participants are separated.
 Common implementations of this system include cooperative multi-robot tasks [@sirouspourMultioperatorMultirobotTeleoperation2005] and _Robot combat_ competitions [@clarksonBattleBotsOfficialGuide2002].As in the asymmetric system, operation is usually performed from a computer or mobile device.